BasicsReviewed for beginners

 How Does a Blockchain Work?

-Before the block is added to the chain, the network must agree that all the transactions inside are valid.
-This is done through a process called "consensus."
+Before a block is added, the network must agree that all transactions are valid.
 Different blockchains use different methods:

 • Proof of Work (PoW): Computers compete to solve a complex math puzzle.
 The winner adds the block.
 Bitcoin uses this method.